alemart/encantar-js/docs/faq.md

 A license key may be issued to an individual or to a company.
 The licensee must be the one distributing the application.

+### Can I rebrand the library and offer it as a SaaS?

+No. You may not rebrand the Commercial Edition or wrap it inside a product that offers similar core functionality or value.
+This restriction applies even if your product includes additional features (such as a visual authoring tool for other creators), and even if it's offered as a Software as a Service (SaaS).
+The Commercial Edition is not priced for the scale and value of platform-level redistribution.
+However, if you are interested in the encantar.js technology, then we may be able to [reach a custom agreement](contact.md).

 ### Why pay for this library if it's open-source?

 Because you'll receive [benefits that are essential for professional proprietary work](#which-edition-should-i-pick).
 Furthermore, a commercial offering is vital to sustain open-source AR.
 Commercial funding backs this independently developed library that: